Content & Social Media

 Performance-based compensation

-Pay influencers partially based on results: sales, leads, or website visits.
-This ensures better ROI and motivates influencers to truly drive sales.
+Pay influencers partly based on results: sales, leads or website visits.
+This ensures better ROI and motivates influencers to actually sell.

 Authenticity over follower count

-An influencer with 5,000 genuine, engaged followers is more valuable than someone with 50,000 purchased followers.
-Check engagement rates, comment quality, and demographic data.
+An influencer with 5,000 real, engaged followers is more valuable than someone with 50,000 purchased followers.
+Check engagement rates, comment quality and demographic data.

 — Meta (Facebook IQ)